 - Adopt innovative financial models and practice responsible stewardship of resources.

 - Foster a culture of inclusive decision-making, transparency, and productive relationships across departmental and university boundaries.

-We have no physical address, but we are located across the street from the Chase Fine Arts Center on the north side, between Human Resources and Bullen Hall on 700 North (Aggie Bull-evard).
+We have no physical address, but we are located across the street from the Fine Arts Visual (FAV) building on the north side, between Human Resources and Bullen Hall on 700 North (Aggie Bull-evard).
 If you are using a GPS to locate us, an approximate physical address (1150 E 700 N), will guide you to our location.
 Our main entry is upstairs through the south door.
 USU's interactive map can be used to find our offices and venues, including nearest parking areas.

 Caine College of the Arts